 Welcome to Penn Anthropology!
-We invite you to explore our courses and our major and minor programs.
-Our Checklist for potential majors is below.
-After your Anthropology major is made official on your worksheet, you can make an appointment with the Undergraduate Coordinator to join the program.
-If you have any questions about planning before that time, we are ready to help.
+We invite you to explore our courses and major and minor programs.
+Below you will find an overview of our major requirements, and the recommended timeline for completing the major.
+When you’re ready to meet with us, follow the steps in the Declaring the Major section.
+If you have any questions about coursework or planning before that time, we’re ready to help.

 University of Pennsylvania Nondiscrimination Statement

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
-Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice).
+Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Franklin Building, 3451 Walnut Street, Suite 421, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice).